dart-lang/site-www/examples/README.md

 ## How do I update the analyzer results files?

-To update an analyzer results files:
+To update the analyzer results files:

+1. Run `pub upgrade` to get the latest version of the pedantic package.
 1. Run `./tool/analyze-and-test-examples.sh  --save-logs`.
-2. Look at the diffs for the results files.
+1. Look at the diffs for the results files.
-3. If the diffs look good but some comments are missing, add back the comments that are still relevant.
+1. If the diffs look good but some comments are missing, add back the comments that are still relevant.
-4. Run `./tool/analyze-and-test-examples.sh` to confirm that
+1. Run `./tool/analyze-and-test-examples.sh` to confirm that
    your changes are good.

 **Pro tip:** You can embed in a doc page specific line(s) from an analyzer